aws-ia/terraform-aws-eks-blueprints/patterns/blue-green-upgrade/modules/eks_cluster/README.md

 - A public AWS Route 53 Hosted Zone that will be used to create our project hosted zone.
 It will be provided wviathe Terraform variable `"hosted_zone_name`
   - Before moving to the next step, you will need to register a parent domain with AWS Route 53 (https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) in case you don’t have one created yet.
 - Accessing GitOps Private git repositories with SSH access requiring an SSH key for authentication.
 In this example our workloads repositories are stored in GitHub, you can see in GitHub documentation on how to [connect with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
-  - The private ssh key value are supposed to be stored in AWS Secret Manager, by default in a secret named `github-blueprint-ssh-key`, but you can change it using the terraform variable `workload_repo_secret`
+  - The private ssh key value are supposed to be stored in AWS Secret Manager, by default in a secret named `github-blueprint-ssh-key`, but you can change it using the terraform variable `aws_secret_manager_git_private_ssh_key_name`

 ## Usage